Skip to main content

 npm run build

-1. Define and register a handler with registerSubmissionHandler(name, fn) (usually inside a useEffect).
+1. Define and register a handler with registerSubmissionHandler(name, fn) (at module load or app init).

 2. Set submitHandlerName on your definition to the registered name.